Zav: Viewed as Divine punishment

 Ibn Ezra notes that the Torah requirement of bringing a sin-offering upon the completion of seven clean days is an indication that the zav committed a sinful act that incurred his zav status.
 Similarly, Hezekiah ben Manoah writes that the textual order of the zav laws near those of tzaraath and embezzlement (me'ilah), and demonstrate that zav status is incurred by lack of earnestness (to God) and sin.

-Rabbi Shabbatai HaKohen ("the Shach") comments that zav status is a divine consequence for excessive indulgence in physical relations that take place in the laying position.
-Thus, as consequence, items the zav will lay upon (i.e. midras objects) will become tamei (impure) for the duration of his zav state.
+Shabbatai HaKohen commented that zav status is a divine consequence for excessive indulgence in physical relations in the laying position.
+Thus, as a consequence, items the zav will lay upon (i.e. midras objects) will become tamei (impure) for the duration of his zav state.